-The Deputy Principal Pastoral Care assumes responsibility for the wellbeing of the students in particular, and works closely with the Heads of Houses and two College Social Workers.
+The Deputy Principal (Pastoral Care) assumes responsibility for the wellbeing of the students in particular, and works closely with the House Coordinators and two College Social Workers.

-The Deputy Principal Learning and Teaching assumes responsibility for the academic program that the College offers and works closely with the Heads of Faculty and the Junior and Senior School Coordinators.
+The Deputy Principal (Learning and Teaching) assumes responsibility for the academic program that the College offers and works closely with the Teaching and Learning Leaders and the Year 7 Transition and Senior School Coordinators.

-Heads of House coordinate the activities of individual Houses and work closely with teachers and students within their respective Houses.
+House Coordinators arrange the activities of individual Houses and work closely with teachers and students within their respective Houses.
 They are available to both parents and students.

 The Senior Secondary Coordinator supports the Deputy Principal Learning & Teaching and has the specific care of Year 10 to 12 students as a focus.
 Tasmanian Assesment, Standards and Certification (TASC) Liaison is a key role.

-The Junior School Coordinator's role is focused on the smooth transition of students from primary to secondary school and has Years 7 to 9 as their focus.
+The Year 7 Transitions Coordinator's role is focused on the smooth transition of students from primary to secondary school and has Years 7 to 9 as their focus.

 This chart will help parents and students who are not sure of who to contact in certain situations.
 We hope this will benefit both families and the school in achieving easy, open and transparent communication.